Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Digital documents and order status

 Shopware Check: Shopware offers various interfaces and APIs for ERP integration.
-However, the quality of the integration depends heavily on the ERP system used.
-For standard systems like SAP, Microsoft Dynamics, or JTL, there are standard connectors, while others may require custom development.
+However, the quality of the integration strongly depends on the deployed ERP system.
+For common systems like SAP, Microsoft Dynamics, or JTL, there are standard connectors; others require custom development.

 Complex product variants